For Parents Only! PPWNM to Host Talk Early Talk Often Workshops in Grand Rapids and Muskegon

 *Learn about our special fundraising campaign, Standing Tall, and how far we've come toward our goal

 *See personal messages of thanks from our grateful clients

 *Read about a PPWNM teen leader who is making a statewide impact

 *Attend a fundraising event or take an action to help your friends and neighbors stay healthy

 Women's Health Week, May 12-18

 National Women's Health Week is the perfect time to schedule your well-woman exam at Planned Parenthood.

-If you are uneasy, uncomfortable, or not sure what to expect from your exam, watch this video to get informed and be prepared.
+More information (If you are uneasy, uncomfortable, or not sure what to expect from your exam, check out the video at the top of the page to get informed and be prepared.)

 President Obama Says "Thank you" and "I'm with you" in Address to Planned Parenthood

 Marquette local, Kathy Davis, will be honored at Planned Parenthood of West and Northern Michigan's (PPWNM) 7th annual Healthy Families Luncheon to be held at the Masonic Building on Thursday, May 2, 2013, from 11:30 a.m.
 1:00 p.m.
 Davis will receive the Martha Hatch award for her dedication to Planned Parenthood.
 She has been a volunteer for over 15 years and is a former board member.
 If you would like to attend the Healthy Families Luncheon fundraiser, please RSVP by April 29 to Jim at (906)-225-6733 ext 2930 or firstname.lastname@example.org.